 Overview

-For over 50 years Berger Montague has pursued justice on behalf of our clients and our classes.
-Our Trafficking and Forced Labor attorneys are not afraid to take on the world’s most powerful global corporations.
+For over 50 years, Berger Montague has pursued justice on behalf of our clients and our classes.
+Our Trafficking and Forced Labor attorneys consistently take on the powerful corporations.

-Our team of compassionate and skilled attorneys is committed to fiercely advocating for trafficking victims and those who have experienced all types of forced labor.
+Human trafficking involves the use of force, fraud, or coercion to obtain labor or commercial sex acts.
+Our team of compassionate and skilled attorneys is committed to fiercely advocating for trafficking victims and those who have experienced all types of trafficking and forced labor.

 Our attorneys are currently investigating: